I am looking for new PhD students through 2 different programs:

 Personal website →

-Giorgio Tripodi is a Postdoctoral Fellow at the Center for Science of Science and Innovation at the Kellogg School of Management at Northwestern University.
-He received a Ph.D. in Data Science from Scuola Normale Superiore (Pisa, Italy).
-He was previously a research fellow at Scuola Superiore Sant’Anna (Pisa, Italy) and a visiting scholar at the Center for Science of Science and Innovation (CSSI) and the Kellogg School of Management at Northwestern University (‘20).
-His research interests lie at the intersection between science of science, network science, and economics of innovation, focusing on climate-related technologies and how innovators move and interact in the knowledge space.
-He received an M.Sc. in economics from Bocconi University in 2015.
+Giorgio Tripodi is a Research Assistant Professor at the Center for Science of Science and Innovation (CSSI) at the Kellogg School of Management, Northwestern University.
+He received a Ph.D. in Data Science from Scuola Normale Superiore (Pisa, Italy) and an M.Sc. in Economics from Bocconi University (Milano, Italy).
+His main research interests lie at the intersection between science of science, network science, and economics of innovation, focusing on trajectories and collaboration in the knowledge space and climate technologies.

 Binglu Wang is a Ph.D. student in Management & Organizations (MORS) at the Kellogg School of Management at Northwestern University, with affiliations at the Center for Science of Science and Innovation (CSSI) and the Northwestern Institute on Complex Systems (NICO).
 Her research involves computational social science, technology & innovation, and social networks, with a focus on understanding how community collapses from large-scale datasets.
 She received her bachelor's degree in information management and information system from Peking University in 2019.